ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 All SATP messages exchanged between gateways must be signed, using JSON Web Signatures mechanism (RFC7515).

+SATP gateways SHOULD support the algorithms defined in the JSON Web Algorithms (JWA) specification [RFC7518] and key types defined in the JSON Web Key (JWK) specification [RFC7517].
+The choice of signature algorithm and key-type must be agreed upon between the gateways prior to the commencement of the SATP protocol session.
+The agreed values are then included within the Transfer Initialization Claim body in Transfer Proposal Message.

-All gateways implementing SATP must support the "ES256" from the IANA "JSON Web Signature and Encryption Algorithms" registry {{JWA}}, which is the ECDSA signature algorithm with the P-256 curve and the SHA-256 hash function.
+All gateways implementing SATP must implement at minimal the ECDSA signature algorithm with the P-256 curve and the SHA-256 hash function.

 Additional signature algorithms and keying parameters may be negotiated by peer gateways.
 However, the negotiation protocol is outside the scope of this specification.